wudongyu1994/Led-wdy/README.md

 # Led-wdy
-This is the project of SanChen and ZJU, copied from QXY's codes (https://github.com/PMMOS/Project_TQ3358)
+This is the project of SanChen and ZJU.
+It is used for dangerous cars. early copied from QXY's codes (https://github.com/PMMOS/Project_TQ3358)